is doing a contest. He comes across the following problem:

 C x v

-Change the-th element of the array to
+Change the -th element of the array to .S l r

-Output how many elements are less than or equal toin the array.
+Output how many elements are less than or equal to in the array.

-At any time, every element in the array is between and
+At any time, every element in the array is between

 knows that one fast solution uses a Binary Indexed Tree.
 He practices that data structure every day, but still somehow manages to get it wrong.
 Will you show him a working example?